june 8 (Friday) - 10 (Sunday)

 - Get your Shoestring Warrior Adventure Kit with curated souvenirs

 - Leave the planning to us—permits and campground reservations included

 Shoestring Adventures operates with special use permits.
 A portion of your ticket goes toward protecting and preserving this park for future generations.

-- Day 1: Depart from the campground at 9am.
-Our journey begins from O’Shaughnessy Dam on a gentle trail lined with oak trees and wildflowers, while Kolana Rock towers 2,000 feet on the other side of Hetch Hetchy reservoir.
+- Day 1: Depart from the campground in the morning.
+Our journey begins from O’Shaughnessy Dam (elevation 3,812 feet) on a gentle trail lined with oak trees and wildflowers, while Kolana Rock towers 2,000 feet on the other side of Hetch Hetchy reservoir.
 We’ll pass under 800-foot Tueeulala Falls, the first of three waterfalls on this trail.
 Around 2.5-miles, we’ll feel the spray and thunder of 1,000-foot Wapama Falls.
 From there, we’ll begin to climb above the lake, around Hetch Hetchy Dome and over Tiltill Creek, until we reach Rancheria Creek cascading into the reservoir over Rancheria Falls.
 We’ll set up camp here, then prepare a delicious backcountry dinner.
 (Total: 6.9-miles, 800-feet elevation gain)

 - Day 2: Over coffee and breakfast, we’ll decide how to spend our free day: explore the scenic Tiltill Valley, climb LeConte Point for a birds eye view of Hetch Hetchy reservoir, relax by Rancheria Creek, or all of the above?
 We’ll end the day with another delicious backcountry dinner.

 - Day 3: After a power breakfast, we’ll break down camp and hike out 6.9-miles toward O’Shaughnessy Dam, where our journey began.
 We’ll meet up for a victory lunch at a local restaurant before returning home.